 This course focuses on mastery of the PA Academic Standards for Science and Technology.
-Students will investigate the Nature of Science (processes, procedures, and tools), Biological Sciences (especially, ecological systems), Physical Sciences (structure, properties of matter and forms, sources of energy, forces and motion) and Earth and Space Sciences (Earth features and processes).
+Students will investigate the Nature of Science, building 8 projects throughout the year.
+These projects will focus on the processes of engineering, following proper procedures, and tools required for each build.
+An introduction to each project with a background of the Physical Sciences, structure and sources of energy, forces and motion, and Earth and Space Sciences, with an emphasis on Earth features and processes will also be utilized.
 This course includes a considerable amount of hands-on inquiries and will include the explorations and applications of science in our world.